gsspdev/Sergio/README.md

 ### Copy the layout(s) to a Keyboard Layouts directory.
 Choose one of the following options:

 #### Option 1 (recommended).
-Copy Workman.bundle to /Library/Keyboard Layouts/.
+Copy Sergio.bundle to /Library/Keyboard Layouts/.
 It requires administrator rights but this enables the layout system-wide, including the OS X login screen.

 #### To enable input options on the login window, check the option in System Preferences > Users & Groups > Login Options > Show Input menu in login window.